veerak2/veerak2/README.md

 **veerak2/veerak2** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

 - 🏫 I'm a graduate student majoring in Business Analytics at the University of South Florida.
-And, I am **graduating this December**!
+I am **graduating this December**!
 - 💼 I'm currently working part time as a Research Assistant at my University where I am developing a machine learning solution.
 - 🟢 I'm **looking out for full time opportunities as a Machine Learning Engineer or Data Scientist**.
 - 👮 I'm interested in the applications of machine learning in Cybersecurity.